Archived-Repositorie/FoxxoOS/README.md

 # FoxxoOS
-Terminal installer for NixOS in Go Programming Language
+Installer for NixOS in Go Programming Language